The Japanese Alphabet. What do you know about it? How many letters does it have?

 - 6 Learn the Japanese alphabet and discover more about Japan

-The Japanese alphabet has three series of alphabets.
+The Japanese alphabet has three series.
 All of them are essential in the Japanese writing system.

 There is a phonetic alphabet called かな (Kana | 仮名) and an alphabet called かんじ (Kanji | 漢字).